seanbf/xplot/README.md

 ## Installation

-<br>`install.bat` is a batch file that allows the user to select from 2 installation choices.
+<br>`install.ink` is a shortcut to a batch file that allows the user to select from 2 installation choices.
 - **Option [1]: Install Python 3.7.4, Paths, Dependancies and Launch xPlot**
 <br>Using option [1] will launch a powershell script to install Python 3.7.4, all the dependencies required by xPlot and then launch the tool in a web browser
 - **Option [2]: Install Dependancies and Launch xPlot**